popui/popui-rn/components/checkbox/index.en-US.md

 | disabled        |  whether is been disabled       | Boolean |  false  |
 | onChange        | callback when check status is changed | (e: Object): void |     |

-### SingleSelect.SingleSelectItem
+### CheckBox.CheckBoxItem

-The encapsulation about `SingleSelect` based on `List.Item`, the property `thumb` of `List.Item` will be passed to `SingleSelect`, while other properties remain the same.
+The encapsulation about `CheckBox` based on `List.Item`, the property `thumb` of `List.Item` will be passed to `CheckBox`, while other properties remain the same.

-Other APIs are identical with `SingleSelect`.
+Other APIs are identical with `CheckBox`.

-### SingleSelect.AgreeItem
+### CheckBox.AgreeItem

-Almost the same as SingleSelectItem and be used for special scenes.
+Almost the same as CheckBoxItem and be used for special scenes.
 See demo for details.